A New Relationship Over The Holidays: Holiday Traditions & Self-Care

 Prioritizing self-care and mental health while still valuing your relationship

-Instead, it can be helpful to continue to value the routines you had before the relationship, including work schedules, time alone, family time, and hobbies.
+Instead, it can be helpful to continue to value the routines you had before the relationship, including self-care, work schedules, time alone, rest, family time, and hobbies.
 You might aim to be true to your personal story and not let the relationship cut you off from who you are.
 The holidays in particular can be chaotic, so if you struggle to find time to include everything, be patient with yourself.
+The reality is that it can be easy to feel overwhelmed.
 Having a routine over the holidays that resembles similar routines in your daily life may help you reduce stress and keep your nervous system regulated.

 Remember as well that self-care doesn’t only mean taking care of your body by eating, drinking water, and exercising.
 Self-care can also mean taking time to relax or partake in enjoyable activities.
-For example, writing in your journal, reading a book by the window, sitting by a fireplace, or playing with a pet are all ways to practice self-care alone.
-It may also help to give yourself some nights to sleep alone and process your feelings and thoughts about the person and your holiday experiences so you can keep a clear head.
+For example, writing in your journal, taking deep breaths and meditating, reading a book by the window, sitting by a fireplace, or playing with a pet are all ways to practice self-care alone and can help you feel comfortable and have hope while navigating the stress of the holiday season.
+It may also help to give yourself some nights to sleep alone and process your feelings and thoughts about the person and your holiday experiences, so you can keep a clear head.

 Fun ways to build emotional and physical intimacy with a new partner over the holidays